AhmedRaza393371/Self-Balancing-Ball/README.md

 # Project Title: Self-Balancing Ball
 ## Introduction
 Welcome to the Self Balancing Ball project!
 This initiative aims to create a dynamically stable ball using robotics and control algorithms.
 The project focuses on achieving balance through precise control mechanisms, making the ball self-adjust and maintain stability during motion.

 ## Objective
 The primary goal of this project is to design and implement a self-balancing ball that demonstrates stability control in real-world scenarios.
 By leveraging sensors, actuators, and advanced control algorithms, we aim to create a platform that showcases the potential of autonomous balance in a compact, spherical form.

+## PID Controller
+A PID controller is an instrument used in industrial control applications to regulate temperature, flow, pressure, speed and other process variables.
+PID (proportional integral derivative) controllers use a control loop feedback mechanism to control process variables and are the most accurate and stable controller.

 ## Components
 ### Servo Motor: